Skip to main content

 Committee member Braxton Winston said, “We need to zoom out beyond the UDO and figure out how we can engage our communities in general about how the city was developed…People don’t really understand how a city gets built out.
 We need to do a better job of educating our citizens on the basics of land use.”

-CM Winston also shared feedback from his constituents about how the UDO process needs to address and correct past errors: "This ordinance is taking on generations of past development ordinances that really had a history in the way that things have been done, not just in the city but the state and the nation.
+CM Winston also shared feedback from his constituents about how the UDO process needs to address and correct past errors: “This ordinance is taking on generations of past development ordinances that really had a history in the way that things have been done, not just in the city but the state and the nation.
 Some of the feedback that I got is that we have to identify that [the ways that] zoning ordinances have been made were intentionally, in some regards, meant to leave people out and come from a history of racism, a history of intentional inequities.
-If we don't acknowledge that --what we're working from, and what we're trying to stop and reverse-- we will spend a lot of time not really fixing the problem."
+If we don’t acknowledge that –what we’re working from, and what we’re trying to stop and reverse– we will spend a lot of time not really fixing the problem.”

 Planning Director Taiwo Jaiyeoba (left) outlines progress on the UDO to Council committee members.